upbound/docs/content/providers/provider-aws/authentication.md

 for more information on trust policies.
 {{< /hint >}}

-The trust policy references the OIDC provider ARN and the provider AWS pod name.
+The trust policy references the OIDC provider ARN and the provider AWS service account.

 In the policy {{<hover label="trust" line="6">}}Principal{{</hover>}} enter
 {{<hover label="trust" line="7">}}"Federated": "&lt;OIDC_PROVIDER_ARN&gt;"{{</hover>}}.

-Add a {{<hover label="trust" line="10">}}Condition{{</hover>}} to restrict access to the role to only the Provider pod.
+Add a {{<hover label="trust" line="10">}}Condition{{</hover>}} to restrict access to the role to only the Provider's service account.

 The {{<hover label="trust" line="10">}}Condition{{</hover>}} uses
 {{<hover label="trust" line="11">}}StringLike{{</hover>}} to generically match
-the Provider pod name.
+the Provider service account.

 {{<expand "Why use a generic match?">}}
 The token used for authentication includes the full name of the AWS Provider pod.

 Crossplane uses a Deployment for the Provider pod.
-As a result the pod name
-ends in a hash.
+As a result the service account ends in a hash.
 If the Provider pod restarts the hash changes and the
 {{<hover label="trust" line="10">}}Condition{{</hover>}} doesn't match.
 {{< /expand >}}